bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 **Select Shared security group**

 If you would like to select an existing group of firewall rules, you can click the "Select Shared" option and tick those groups in the list that you want to assign to your VM.
 The security groups in the *Shared* list are used by other VMs in the domain.
-Thus, you are not allowed to edit them.
-That means, you won't be able to uncheck some rules in the group that you do not want to include into the list.
+That means you won't be able to uncheck some rules in the group that you do not want to include into the list (like at creating from a template).
 You can assign only the whole shared group to your VM.

 .. figure:: _static/VMs_Create_AddSecGr_Shared.png
    :scale: 70%

+You can edit a shared security group after VM is created.
+In the *Network* tab of the VM details sidebar the assigned firewall rules can be viewed and edited.
+Please, find more information on security group editing in the :ref:`VM_Network_Tab` section.

 Click "Cancel" to drop the selected options.
 No rules will be assigned to the virtual machine.

-8. Keyboard layout * - Select a keyboard layout from the drop-down list.
+8. Keyboard layout * - (is prepopulated).
+Select a keyboard layout from the drop-down list.
 9. SSH keypair - Select an SSH keypair.
 Find more information on the SSH key here (link to SSH keys section).
 10. Start VM checkbox - Tick the box to start the VM right after its deployment.
 If this option is activated, the VM acquires an IP and a password (if required by the template).
 If it is not, the machine IP is not available, no password is assigned to it.

 .. note:: Required fields are marked with an asterisk (*).

+Once all fields are filled in, click "Create".

 For some templates/ISO used at VM creation you are offered to accept the "Template/ISO Terms and Conditions Agreement".
+An administrator is able to specify an agreement for a template or ISO.
+Then a user must confirm it to continue VM installation from a chosen source.
+An agreement may specify, for example, software licensing terms or restrictions on the liability of the software template vendor.

-Read the terms in the appeared window and click "Agree" to continue.
+If you are creating a virtual machine on the base of a template/ISO that requires an agreement, read the terms in the appeared window and click "Agree" to continue.

 .. figure:: _static/VMs_Create_Agreement.png

+Click "Cancel" to close the terms and move back to the creation form.
+Change the installation source.

-Once all fields are filled in, click "Create" and wait for a while until the VM is created.
-A dialogue window will appear where you can monitor the VM creation process: security group creation, virtual machine deployment, template tags copying, etc. These procedures are fulfilled one by one.
+After clicking "Create", a dialogue window will appear where you can monitor the VM creation process: security group creation, virtual machine deployment, template tags copying, etc. These procedures are fulfilled one by one.
 A procedure in progress is marked with a spinner in the message.
-In case of error occurring at any VM creation step, a user can understand at what step it has happened.
+In case of an error occurring at any VM creation step, a user can understand at what step it has happened.

 .. figure:: _static/VMs_Create_Logger.png
    :scale: 70%